BHB01/karel-the-robot-learns-java/README.md

 Karel the Robot resources and exercises (in Java)

 This repository contains an Eclipse project for running Karel-the-Robot in Java.
 Karel is an educational programming language, targeting beginners and fun for everyone.
-The code comes from the Stanford CS106A Programming Methodology course with an unknown license (I clearly do not claim any credit).
+The code comes from the Stanford [CS106A Programming Methodology][stanford-cs106a] course with an unknown license (I clearly do not claim any credit).
 Nowadays a GitHub repository is more convenient to share such resources, that's why I have created this project.

 ## Quick start